microsoft/qsharp/katas/content/deutsch_jozsa/index.md

 - Multi-qubit phase oracles (for a more detailed introduction to phase oracles, see Oracles kata)
 - Deutsch-Jozsa algorithm
 - Implementing oracles and end-to-end Deutsch-Jozsa algorithm in Q#
+- Bernstein-Vazirani algorithm and the problem solved by it

 **What you should know to start working on this kata:**